BrycenGit/pig-latin/README.md

 Expect: (moveCons("phone")).toEqual("onephay");

 Describe: moveConsY()
-Test: "For words beginning with "y", treat "y" as a consonant."
+Test: "For words beginning with "y", treat "y" as a consonant, and add "ay"."
 Expect: (moveConsY("your")).toEqual("ouryay");

 Describe: movConsQu()
-Test: "If the first consonants include "qu", move the "u" along with the "q".
-Don't forget about words like "squeal" where "qu" doesn't come first!"
+Test: "If the first consonants include "qu", move the "u" along with the "q", and add "ay"."
-Expect: (moveConsQu("squeeze")).toEqual("eezesquay");
+Expect: (moveConsQu("queen")).toEqual("eenquay");

 ### License